Last Updated on by

 With the passage of time, more and more companies are stepping into the business of data collection with the growing demand for data backed decisions and predictions in all company strategies.
 For this reason, there is a need for the organizations to understand and recognize the value of Big Data.
 Otherwise, it may get difficult for a company to stay ahead in the race of online marketing.

 It is a myth when you think that granular or unstructured data is always better.
 Depending on the granular data is like predicting the outcome of a football match based on the individual performance of a player during the first quarter.
-If you scrape data from websites on real time basis, it won’t be of great use unless you retrieve the old ones as well.
+If you crawl data from websites on real time basis, it won’t be of great use unless you retrieve the old ones as well.
 Well, web scraping, also known as web data extraction is a technique to extract data from websites, and it is quite similar to that of web indexing.
 It is so popular that in 2013 it was figured out that web scraping accounted for 23 percent of the entire web traffic.